 Where can I find help with breastfeeding?

+Your local hospital nursery will have information for women who need breastfeeding support.
+Lactation consultants can help you learn the basics of breastfeeding.
 There are several online and offline resources for women with detailed questions about breast milk and breastfeeding.
 La Leche League offers information, counseling, and classes on breastfeeding.
-KellyMom is an all-inclusive site that provides detailed support on all aspects of breastfeeding.
-The local hospital nursery will also have information for women who need breastfeeding support.
+KellyMom is an all-inclusive site that provides detailed support on various aspects of breastfeeding.

 How is breast milk stored for breastfeeding?

 Breast milk can be stored at room temperature, under refrigeration or in a freezer.
 New moms simply need to remember the number six.
 Breast milk will stay safe for six hours at room temperature, six days in the refrigerator and six months in a typical home freezer.
 Turn the freezer to the lowest setting.

 Breast milk can be stored and frozen in disposable bottle liners.
 After filling each liner, secure the top shut and place in a small freezer safe zipper bag.